avine/formation-angular-base/doc/workbook/public/02_workspace.md

 During the rest of the course, you will develop an e-commerce application.

-The design team have been working hard, and the result is available in the following directory:
+The design team has been working hard, and the result is available in the following directory:

 ```txt
 lab/resources/design